10 Organizing Tasks You Need to Do Daily

 The only way to really control clutter in your life is to do certain organizing tasks on a daily basis.

-When you keep up with decluttering, it doesn’t become a huge chore.
+The theory is simple – when you keep up with decluttering, it doesn’t become a huge chore.

 I used to dread spending time in the kitchen – because whenever I needed a dish, it would be in the dishwasher and the dishes would be dirty.